msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 It's convenient to get financial accounts out of the way before you start your job, since most US banks have less customer-friendly business hours than Canadian banks (likely to open after you start work and close before you leave, and only be open for few hours on Saturdays and not at all on Sundays).

 I was able to visit the city a few months ahead of my job's start date, and used the time to visit several apartments and shared houses I'd scheduled visits with, sign a rental agreement with a landlord who was willing to hold my place for after his current tenant moved out, and set up bank and credit card accounts.
-That weekend made life a lot easier when I moved to start work.
+That short trip made life a lot easier when I moved and started my new job.

 ## Getting a US driver's license or other state ID